How do I know if I’m low in vitamin D?

 What is vitamin D?

-Vitamin D is a vitamin that our bodies naturally create when our skin is exposed to UVB radiation from the sun.
+Vitamin D is a vitamin that our bodies naturally create when we expose our skin to UVB radiation from the sun.

 It has many jobs throughout the body but is commonly known for its contribution to bone health.
 Vitamin D promotes calcium absorption in the gut to maintain calcium and phosphate concentrations, which ensure healthy, strong bones and teeth.